 b.
 Two (2) passport size photographs – American size (full-face view on a white background).

 c.
 Medical Certificate from a recognized physician indicating that the applicant is in good health and free from all communicable diseases.

 d.
 Application for Visa to be completed in duplicate.

 f.
 Letter requesting a Visa, indicating place of accommodation in Liberia.

-To fly to Monrovia, the best major centers from which to embark are New York, Montreal, London, Paris, and Brussels.
-Royal Air Maroc flies from all of these places, usually departing its European centers on Monday and Thursday and arriving in Monrovia the next day in the early morning.
+To fly to Monrovia, the best major centers from which to embark are New York, Montreal, London, Amsterdam and Brussels.
+Hotels

 There are various comfortable and secure hotels to stay at in Liberia.
 Trip advisor has some helpful reviews on all of the top hotels at www.tripadvisor.com.
 The Royal Hotel is the closest to the UOF headquarters and Kendeja has the most walking friendly beach.
 A few examples of prices are as follows: